From Sudan to Argentina: Background, production and release

 In 2017, Ricardo Preve was in Sudan working on his feature documentary Coming Home.
-Talking to the locals, he heard for the first time mentions about the French-Argentine mission to Nubia, in northern Sudan.
+Talking to Sudanese filmmakers, he heard for the first time mentions about the French-Argentine mission to Nubia, in northern Sudan.
 Upon his return to Argentina, the director contacted leading anthropologists and Egyptologists in the country, to discover more about this mission which appeared to be largely unknown to the majority of Argentine society.
 In this way, Preve became aware of the story of Dr. Abraham Rosenvasser, an intellectual and historian who led the mission in the years 1961–1963.
 After researching the story further, Ricardo Preve contacted the daughter of Dr. Rosenvasser, Elsa Rosenvasser Feher, a Scientist who lived in La Jolla, California.
 Together, they agreed that the trip of her father, and the story of the French-Argentine mission to save hundreds of treasures, merited being narrated in this film.

 Principal photography of From Sudan to Argentina began in May, 2021 in La Jolla.
 In August of that year, the production team returned to Argentina to continue filming in the town of Carlos Casares, Buenos Aires Province (birthplace of Dr. Rosenvasser), and at the La Plata Museum (where the recovered treasures are currently exhibited).
-Also, shooting included a second unit in Sudan, under the direction of Sudanese Filmmaker Talal Afifi, in October, 2021.
+Also, shooting included a second unit in Sudan, under the direction of Sudanese filmmaker Talal Afifi, in October, 2021.
 Editing and post-production of the documentary began at the end of 2021, and was completed in early 2022.

 During that year, the film was an official selection in several film festivals around the world, like the Virginia Film Festival in the United States, Fusion International Film Festival in Europe, earning awards and mentions such as Best Director and Best Photography.
 This reception encouraged Preve to undertake a tour with the film in Europe and Africa, presenting the documentary in countries like Morocco, Algeria and Tunisia, and competing in festivals such as the International Arab-African Documentary Film Festival in Morocco, where it won the Best Documentary award.Finally, the film was released in theaters in Argentina with the premiere being at the Cosmos cinema in Buenos Aires on November 3, 2022; followed by screenings at the Frey cinema in the Bariloche Civic Center in Rio Negro Province, as part of the series Vidas inolvidables, and in the Pablo Ducros Hicken Cinema Museum in the city of Buenos Aires.